 Amend the definitions in clause 1.1.1 as follows:

-Market Auditor A person appointed by AEMO to carry out a Review under clause 1.7.

-Review An examination in accordance with the standard specified for a “review” in Auditing Standard AUS106: “Explanatory Framework for standards on Audit and Audit Related Services” prepared by the Auditing Standards Board of the Australian Accounting Research Foundation, as varied from time to time.
+Review Means an examination in accordance with the standard (as varied from time to time) for a review specified in Auditing Standard ASAE 3000 (Explanatory Framework for standards on Audit and Audit Related Services) prepared by the Auditing and Assurance Standards Board of the Australian Accounting Research Foundation.

 1.7 Market audit

-(a) AEMO must arrange for a Review to be conducted at least annually by a Market Auditor.
+(a) AEMO must undertake a Review at least every two years.

-(b) AEMO shall appoint a Market Auditor who in AEMO’s reasonable opinion is independent and suitably qualified to conduct the required Review.
+(b) In undertaking a Review, AEMO must appoint a Market Auditor who in AEMO’s reasonable opinion is independent and suitably qualified to conduct the required Review.

-(c) The Review must examine compliance by AEMO with its processes and the effectiveness and appropriateness of systems utilised in the operation of any activities as set out in or contemplated by the Procedures, including but not limited to:
+(c) A Review must examine compliance by AEMO with its processes and the effectiveness and appropriateness of systems utilised in the operation of any activities as set out in or contemplated by the Procedures, including but not limited to:

-AEMO business processes;

 AEMO's compliance processes and compliance with the Procedures;

 IT Controls, including software management and business continuity;